 2.3.
-Excessive Use of the hand/bit
+Other forms of Abuse Excessive Use of the hand/bit

 - i.
 The hand or bit must not be used to vent an Athlete's temper.
 Such use is always excessive. - ii.
 The bit is not to be used in such a way that it is a punishment following a misdemeanor or elimination.